privatezero/Resume/README.md

 ###Selected Presentations and Lectures
 ---
-* Demystifying FFmpeg and FFplay.
+* "Demystifying FFmpeg and FFplay."
 AAPB NDSR Webinar Series.
-1/26/2017
+01/26/2017
-* Planning for Preservation in Public Media: An AAPB NDSR Update.
+* "Planning for Preservation in Public Media: An AAPB NDSR Update."
 AMIA Annual Conference 2016.
 Pittsburgh, PA.
 11/12/2016.
-* Expanding Access Through Music: The Adrian Cowell Films and Research Collection. _Poster_.
+* "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 IASA Annual Conference 2016.
 Washington, DC.
 09/27/2016.
-* Building a Digital Preservation Community in Public Broadcasting.
+* "Building a Digital Preservation Community in Public Broadcasting."
 IASA Annual Conference 2016.
 Washington, DC.
 09/26/2016.
-* Tools and Resources for Multimodal Teaching and Learning.
+* "Tools and Resources for Multimodal Teaching and Learning."
 University of Washington English CIC Program.
 11/13/2015.
-* Keeping it Reel: Providing Access to Physical Collections-Presentation.
+* "Keeping it Reel: Providing Access to Physical Collections-Presentation."
 AMIA Annual Conference 2015.
 Portland, OR.
 11/21/2015.
-* Expanding Access Through Music: The Adrian Cowell Films and Research Collection. _Poster_.
+* "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 AMIA Annual Conference 2015.
 Portland, OR.
 11/19/2015.
-* Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection.
+* "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Fifty Years of Opium and Conflict in the Shan State of Burma: A Visual Retrospective.
 Seattle, WA.
 5/30/2015.
-* Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection.
+* "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Pacific Northwest Music Librarians Association.
 Eugene, OR.
 5/5/2015
-* Media Archives and Japan Studies Time Based Media.
-UW Libraries Japanologists’ Colloquium.
+* "Media Archives and Japan Studies Time Based Media.
+UW Libraries Japanologists’ Colloquium."
 Seattle, WA.
 2/2/2015

 ###Grants
 ---